 The limited data available on online political participation in these established survey programs will be complemented by the qualitative fieldwork conducted in Objective 2b.
-The case selected for qualitative fieldwork is the global Occupy protest cycle that began in 2010, which serves as a particularly useful case study to investigate PRD’s theoretical framework for several reasons: It is the most recent significant wave of globally networked protest (Della Porta & Mattoni 2014); researchers have identified objective outcomes of the protest (Della Porta et al. 2017) but have not yet assessed their perceived impact among protests; the protests focused on economic claims and on deficiencies in democratic systems (Roos & Oikonomakis 2014); and the action repertoire that emerged from these protests has undergone significant transformations since they began, including the role of electoral-oriented and digitally networked political acts in activists’ broader participation repertoires (Della Porta et al. 2017).
-The PRD team’s qualitative fieldwork will extend fieldwork currently underway in Israel the context of my Israel Science Foundation grant project PRD team member Aya Shoshan, who has extensively researched the Occupy protests and their aftermath in Israel and Spain (Shoshan 2018; Shultziner & Shoshan 2018).
+The case selected for qualitative fieldwork is the global Occupy protest cycle that began in 2010, which serves as a particularly useful case study to investigate PRD’s theoretical framework for several reasons.
+It is the most recent significant wave of globally networked protest (Della Porta & Mattoni 2014); researchers have identified objective outcomes of the protest (Della Porta et al. 2017) but have not yet assessed their perceived impact among protestors; the protests focused on economic claims and on deficiencies in democratic systems (Roos & Oikonomakis 2014); and the action repertoire that emerged from these protests has undergone significant transformations since they began, including the role of electorally oriented and digitally networked political acts in activists’ broader participation repertoires (Della Porta et al. 2017).
+The PRD team’s qualitative fieldwork will extend fieldwork currently underway in Israel in the context of my Israel Science Foundation grant project; PRD team member Aya Shoshan has extensively researched the Occupy protests and their aftermath in Israel and Spain (Shoshan 2018; Shultziner & Shoshan 2018).
 In Year 1 of the project, the PRD team will extend the fieldwork to include an interview sample in Spain (n=25) and additional interviews in European and EU partner countries that had a meaningful amount of Occupy movement activity, including Germany, Greece, Iceland, Italy, Turkey, and the UK (an additional n=20).
 The survey instrument uses a semi-structured protocol to examine Occupy activists’ perceptions of their changing participation repertoires over the past decade, including digital opportunities for political action, and the effectiveness of their political activism repertoires in achieving representation.
 This qualitative fieldwork with a cohort of activists for whom we have access to data from over a decade ago is an important complement to the survey data analyzed in WP1 and WP2, which has limited data on the role of online and digitally networked political acts in people’s broad participation repertoires.
-As the movements born in 2010-2011 were among the first global protest cycles to use online social networks to mobilize a globally networked protest and whose movement leaders subsequently developed innovative digital activism tools (Della Porta 2013), this case offers a unique opportunity to study activists’ perceptions of the role of digital tools in their broad participation repertoires with a decade of retrospective insight.
+As the movements born in 2010–2011 were among the first global protest cycles to use online social networks to mobilize a globally networked protest and whose movement leaders subsequently developed innovative digital activism tools (Della Porta 2013), this case offers a unique opportunity to study activists’ perceptions of the role of digital tools in their broad participation repertoires with a decade of retrospective insight.

 WP3.
 Mobilizing and Organizing Lower Status Groups